 Unlike other fancy colour diamonds that derive their colour from impurities such a nitrogen and borono, red diamonds are made purely from carbon, just like colourless diamonds.
-The red colour of the diamond is created by a rare deformation in its atomic structure, also known as ‘plastic deformation’.
+The red colour of the diamond is created by a rare occurrence in its atomic structure.
 Find out more about how diamonds are formed.

 When a red diamond is retrieved from underground and light is allowed to pass through the irregular lattice, the unusual bending of the light causes the diamonds to reflect a ruby-like colour.

 Red diamonds look different in various lighting environments.
 They look best in daylight and candlelight and they look worst in fluorescent light.
 Blue coloured diamonds display the exact opposite properties in these different lighting conditions.